iremkatman/CS394-QuizApp/README.md

-# Quiz App
+# Quiz App - Setup and Installation Guide

-**Quiz App** - A dynamic, category-based trivia application.

----

-## Project Description
-The Quiz App is an interactive trivia platform that allows users to test their knowledge across a wide range of categories, including Sports, Math, History, and more.
+The **Quiz App** is an interactive trivia platform that allows users to test their knowledge across a wide range of categories, including Sports, Math, History, and more.
 The app integrates the **Trivia API** for real-time question fetching, ensuring updated content for every quiz attempt.
 It also incorporates **Firebase** for secure user authentication, global leaderboard rankings, and persistent user data.

 With its clean, modern UI following **Material Design principles** and robust backend integration, the Quiz App provides a smooth and engaging experience.
 From selecting difficulty levels to answering questions and reviewing results, users can immerse themselves in a competitive and educational environment.